mKiloLA/python-based-mne/engineering-problem-solving/README.md

 * `ksu_den_161_extension_pack`
   * [package.json](ksu_den_161_extension_pack\package.json): this file contains the code used to create the Extension Package in the Microsoft Marketplace.
 As it stands, this file (and folder) can be ignored.
 In the future, an instructor will need to make sure the extension pack stays up to date.

+Changes to add input for tire diameter.
+Give them a py file and add comments, still make the two changes.
+Do not give students the ipynb just the code in a py file and make them change the file and tire size and then add comments about the functionality.
+In class quiz questions